TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Related Literature

 Our paper relates and contributes to multiple streams of literature, including the literature on AI and LLMs in computer science, the operations literature on optimization, and the marketing literature on ad optimization.
 We now discuss each one below.

-The literature on self-improving AI has often been motivated by an observation: the progress in AI based only on human data is hitting limits, so AI must create and learn from its own data.
+The literature on self-improving AI has often been motivated by an important observation: the progress in AI based only on human data is hitting limits, so AI must create and learn from its own data.
 In other words, powerful AI ``should have their own stream of experience that progresses, like humans, over a long time-scale'' \citep{silver2025welcome}.
-That is, we need to design the self-improving AI that iteratively 1) generate data of outcomes, evaluate outcomes with grounded signals, and 2) self-tune the three knobs --\textit{models}, \textit{tools}, and \textit{prompts}-- in the system to achieve long-term objectives under real-world feedback \citep{wang2025maestro}.
-Here, tuning models is about altering language models' input-output correspondences \citep{huang-etal-2023-large, lee2023rlaif, acikgoz2025self}; tuning tools is about specifying the tools the AI has access to, including memory tools \citep{hou2025model, ouyang2025reasoningbank, qiu2025alita}; tuning prompts is about engineering prompts in the model's context window, including system messages, task instructions, constraints, schemas, and few-shot exemplars \citep{zhou2022large, khattab2023dspy, yang2024largelanguagemodelsoptimizers,textgrad, agrawal2025gepa, zhang2025agentic, wang2025maestro}.
-In this paper, we focus on studying self-improving systems based on tuning prompts.
+That is, we need to design the self-improving AI that iteratively 1) generate data of outcomes, evaluate outcomes with grounded signals, and 2) self-tune the three knobs -- \textit{models}, \textit{tools}, and \textit{prompts} -- in the system to achieve long-term objectives under real-world feedback \citep{wang2025maestro}.
+Here, tuning models is about altering language models' input-output correspondences \citep{huang-etal-2023-large, lee2023rlaif, acikgoz2025self}; tuning tools is about specifying the tools the AI has access to, including memory tools \citep{hou2025model, ouyang2025reasoningbank, qiu2025alita}; tuning prompts is about engineering prompts in the model's context window, including system messages, task instructions, constraints, schema, and few-shot exemplars \citep{zhou2022large, khattab2023dspy, pryzant2023automatic, yang2024largelanguagemodelsoptimizers,textgrad, agrawal2025gepa, zhang2025agentic, wang2025maestro}.